 - 1. Once the defense has taken place, deliberation will occur without the students and guest in the room /online session. - 2.
 The final grade of the WP is given by the jury, on a 0 to 20 scale.
-WP approval requires a final grade greater or equal to 10, granted by the jury.
+WP approval requires a final a) For regular format FL (group and individual work)

-- 3. When deliberating the grade for each student, the jury will consider two components: individual and collective contributions.
+- grade greater or equal to 10, granted by the jury. - 3.
+When deliberating the grade for each student, the jury will consider two components: individual and collective contributions.
 Criteria and weighting are discussed among the jury members at their own discretion and apply to all students in the Field Lab. - 4.
 The following components are assessed: